 Dignitaries, royalty and elected officials are responsible for their own transportation and signs.

-To ensure the safety of all spectators, candy and items (flyers, trinkets etc.) CANNOT be distributed by throwing or tossing off of the parade entry.
+To ensure the safety of all spectators, candy and items (flyers, trinkets etc.) CANNOT be distributed by throwing or tossing from or close by a parade entry.
 Any person distributing items must walk alongside the crowd, NOT alongside the parade entry.

 Parade entrants observed throwing anything from a moving entry will be extracted from the parade and will not be allowed back onto the parade route.

 All entries will be assigned a staging area in which to assemble, in parade order, prior to the parade's beginning.

 The parade is long.
 Any group that stops to give special performances or to speak with groups of people and/or media sources causes undue gaps in the parade.
 If an entrant must stop or halt their progression through the parade route for any reason, the entry must immediately be shifted to the side of the road to allow the parade's other participants to continue along the rout as scheduled.

 The continual shaking of hands and speaking with citizens causes great gaps in the parade and will not be permitted, for this reason, dignitaries and elected officials are encouraged to ride as passengers in a vehicle.